-The quality of MICR printing and the position of all printed information on the check is critical.
+The quality of MICR check printing and the position of all printed information on the check is critical.
 Secure MICR check printers contain components such as a large transfer roller to help position all information exactly right.
-The MICR Template below shows the exact placement of static and variable data for the check, and can be placed over a check to ensure the information lines up correctly.
+The MICR template below shows the exact placement of static and variable data for the check and can be placed over a check to ensure the information lines up correctly.

 The magnetic strength of the MICR toner used is also of great importance.
 If the signal strength, adhesion, durability, and yield of the MICR toner cartridge do not meet the strict standards set by the Accredited Standards Committee on Financial Services, the check will likely be rejected and result in unnecessary bank fees.